maelys-mcardle/snowflake/docs/snowflake/README.md

 01   ###        LABEL  [LITERAL] A label.
                                  Labels are positive integers.
                                  Names are optional.
 They are strings when defined.
-                                 Labels should only be defined once.
+                                 Individual labels should only be assigned once.
 02              BANK    LITERAL  Assign a name to a BANK.
                                  Banks are positive integers.
                                  Names are strings.